3DWeb-cc/webgl-workshop/course_material/19_find_intersections.md

     var lastIntersected;
     ```

-+ now create a new function called _findIntersections()_ which takes two arguments: mouseX and mouseY
++ now create a new function called _findIntersections()_ which takes two arguments: mouseX and mouseY; you must retrieve
+these values using the formulas from [translating mouse coordinates tutorial](17_translating_mouse_coordinates.md)

     ```javascript
     function checkIntersections(mouseX, mouseY) {